-To encourage participation in the EDC Financing programs incentives will be available to those SRP projects which enter into a long term contract to sell SRECs to either JCP&L, ACE or RECO.
-PSEG solar loan projects, and any other bi-lateral contracts negotiated between SREC buyers and sellers which are not the result of participation in the quarterly EDC SREC auctions, are not eligible for participation in the ESFI.
+To encourage participation in the EDC SREC-Based Financing Program, incentives will be available to those SRP projects which enter into a long term contract to sell SRECs to either JCP&L, ACE or RECO.
+PSEG solar loan projects, and any other bi-lateral contracts negotiated between SREC buyers and sellers which are not the result of participation in the EDC SREC auctions, are not eligible for participation in the ESFI.